 - There are no fungicides or any other harmful chemicals added to Click and Grow plant pods.
 Our aim is to keep the plant pods as clean and healthy as possible.
 No kidding, but having some mold or algae on the soil is a sort of indicator of clean soil.

-- Plant pods are packed with rich plant food, water and has just the right pH level.
-It is perfect for your plants, but also- it offers perfect growing conditions for mold and algae to grow too.
+- Plant pods are packed with rich plant food, water and have just the right pH level.
+It is perfect for your plants, but also - it offers perfect growing conditions for mold and algae to grow too.

 - You may have overwatered your garden.
 So it's very important that when you add water, the float shouldn't rise above the surface of the garden lid.
 We would recommend that the float should stay in the middle of the tank.
 If your plant pods still seem too wet, just click the pods out of the garden for 1-2 days to let them solidify.